jalbertdev/futurelens/README.md

-Including search function and optimized
+Including search function and optimizations, added group search, and made the group search "more pretty"

 Open Eclipse
 File->Import->General->Existing Projects Into Workspace